amadambek2/Exercism-solutions/README.md

-My solutions for the tasks from Exercism.org
+My solutions for the exercises from Exercism.org